Texas Gov. Abbott says state is ‘very close’ to herd immunity. The data tells a different story.

 “We remain very vigilant and guarded and proactive in our response, but there is simple math behind the reason why we continue to have success,” Abbott, a Republican, said on “Fox News Sunday.”
 The equation “means, very simply, it’s a whole lot more difficult for covid-19 to be spreading to other people in the state of Texas.”

 Experts have said that immunity from vaccinations and prior infections may have partly contributed to declining cases nationwide after the virus’s winter surge.
-But in Texas, the numbers Abbott cited don’t add up to herd immunity, according estimates of that threshold.
+But in Texas, the numbers Abbott cited don’t add up to herd immunity, according to estimates of that threshold.

 Scientists don’t know the precise point at which herd immunity will begin, but in recent months they’ve said anywhere from 70 percent to more than 90 percent of the population would need to acquire protection.
-Anthony S. Fauci, the country’s top infectious-diseases doctor, has predicted 80 percent to 85 percent.
+Anthony S. Fauci, the country’s top infectious-disease expert, has predicted 80 percent to 85 percent.

 Lauren Ancel Meyers, a biology professor at the University of Texas at Austin and director of its covid-19 modeling consortium, said that “a lot of misinformation and misunderstanding” has surrounded the herd immunity threshold and that several factors could still influence it.